billstclair/elm-svg-button/README.md

     type Msg
       = ...
-      | ButtonMsg (Svg.Button.Msg Msg Operation)
+      | ButtonMsg Svg.Button.Msg Operation
       ...

 Your model needs to store repeating buttons, but not simple buttons, and your update function needs to update the model when it receives messages containing them.
-See the example for how to code a repeating button, and for how to use `Svg.Button.getState` to process a click.
+See the example for how to code a repeating button.
 This README documents only simple buttons.

 In your `update` function:

     case msg of
         ...
-        ButtonMsg m ->
+        ButtonMsg m operation ->
             let
+                button =
+                   getButton operation model

-                ( isClick, button, _ ) =
+                ( isClick, btn, _ ) =
+                    Svg.Button.update (\bm -> ButtonMsg bm operation)
-                    Svg.Button.update m
+                        m

-                operation =
-                    Svg.Button.getState button
+                        button
             in
-            operate isClick operation model
+            operate isClick operation mdl
         ...

-Where `operate` would be a function you defined to actually do the operation.
+Where `getButton` is a function to lookup the button corresponding to the given operation and `operate` actually does the operation.

 Use `Svg.Button.Content` to define the button's appearance: